Chesterford Park Research Station: Research

 Insecticides had radioactive tracers to test uptake by insects.

 In 1942, the herbicide DNOC - dinitro-ortho-cresol was found, but it was harmful to humans.
 In 1956, the site found a way to reduce the harmful effects.
 MCPA was found in 1945, but DNOC was better, as MCPA had resistance.

 In February 1958, a team under Dr Pfeiffer discovered TCB.
+The site researched pesticides, known as crop protection, by Fisons Pest Control.
+The pesticide Rogor (dimethoate) was developed there, as well as Banlene and Carbyne.
+Fison's other site was Levington Research Station, in Suffolk, which was for fertiliser products.

 In April 1977, the site won a Queen's Award for Industry, for the Norton herbicide, made at a new £3.5m factory in Widnes, with 350 workers, which opened in October 1976; it was awarded on Friday 8 September 1977.

 Animal research

 Environmental toxicity was tested on rodents such as mice, rats, and hamsters, and on rabbits, ducks and chickens, by radioactive tracers.
 Various types of insects were kept.
 In the late 1950s, it conducted research around £250,000 a year.

+Recent

+Restroscreen Virology opened a clinical trials laboratory on the site in 2014.